 Luckily, such complacency was wholly absent in the ministries and HQs of Britain, America and the Commonwealth seven decades ago.
 With the mass of story-telling, both fictional and documentary, that has arisen out of World War Two, it is easy to think of the eventual allied victory as somehow inevitable, as the happy ending that we expect our heroes to get, whatever obstacles are thrown up against them.

 But there was nothing inevitable about it.
 Hitler’s reich may not have lasted a thousand years, but a decades-long one was foreseeable as those troops set off from the coast of southern England on 6 June 1944.
-That, in hindsight, there need never have been any doubt, is why they have our gratitude and admiration, today and always.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+That, in hindsight, there need never have been any doubt, is why they have our gratitude and admiration, today and always.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.